How interior designers charge and work with you

 Hourly Rate & Billing Cycles

-We work on an hourly basis and bill for activities such as sourcing materials, creating CAD documents or product specifications, subcontractor discussions, visiting your job site for walkthroughs, meeting with you, or visits to showrooms.
+We work on an hourly basis and bill for activities such as sourcing materials, creating CAD documents or product specifications, subcontractor discussions, visiting your job site for walkthroughs, meeting with you, or visits to showroom.

 Hourly rates can seem daunting when a client doesn’t have a concept of how much time will be involved for their particular project.
 We understand that.
-After our initial consultation to discuss your wishes and scope, we are able to offer most clients an estimate of billable time it will take to complete their project.
+After our initial consultation to discuss the clients wishes and scope, we are able to offer most clients an estimate of billable time it will take to complete their project.
 We have found we are fairly accurate with our hourly projections because of our design experience with so many types of clients and projects.
-We have found that our average time billing ranges 10-15% of the total project spend for most projects.
+We have found that our average time billing ranges 10-12% of the total project spend for most projects.

 Initial Consultation & Design Agreement